dhirenmahajan/nimbus-nexus-ec2-portal/README.md

 # Nimbus Nexus: EC2 Onboarding Portal

-Nimbus Nexus is a portfolio-ready Flask application that I, **Dhiren Mahajan**, use to demonstrate how I approach building and operating workloads on Amazon EC2.
+Nimbus Nexus is a Flask application that I use to demonstrate how I approach building and operating workloads on Amazon EC2.
 It highlights secure authentication, schema evolution, observability endpoints, and live instance metadata discovery - the same guardrails I rely on in production.

 Deploy it to an EC2 instance (or run locally) to experience the full onboarding flow, including cloud-aware dashboards and health checks that plug neatly into monitoring pipelines.